 ArcGIS offers tools and functionality that allow you to configure high availability for those components listed with an asterisk (*).
 The other components require use of third-party tools and functionality to configure.

+Each component manages redistribution or failover when a machine in the configuration fails or becomes inaccessible.
 For more information on the different components, when they should be used, and how they should communicate with one another, see Deployment scenarios for a highly available ArcGIS Enterprise.

 The following sections explain high availability for each component and link to instructions to configure high availability for the ArcGIS components of an ArcGIS Enterprise deployment.